-Roche ACCU-CHEK blood glucose meter was used to detect the patient's level of fasting blood glucose and 2hour postprandial blood glucose, and the time to reach the target of blood glucose before treatment and 3 months after treatment.
-We made AmL of fasting cubital venous blood collected and centrifuged for N minutes.
+Roche ACCU-CHEK blood glucose meter was used to detect the patient's level of fasting blood glucose and 2- hour postprandial blood glucose, and the time to reach the target of blood glucose before treatment and 3 months after treatment.
+Fasting cubital venous blood (4ml) was collected and centrifuged for 10 minutes.
 The supernatant was taken and enzyme-linked immunoassay was used to determine levels of serum endothelin-1 (ET-1).
-The HS-1500 acoustic wave diagnostic instrument was used to detect the parameters of the basic inner diameter of the artery and the inner diameter of the arterial reactive hyperemia and calculate the asocillation function (FMD), FMD (= (the inner tiameter of the arterial reactive pyperemia - the basic inner diameter of the artery) / the basic inner diameter of the artery × 100%.
-Use the biochemical nomune all-in-one machine to detect the patient's fasting C-peptide and fasting insulin (FINS) levels, and calculate the insulin resistance index (Homa-IR).
+The HS-1500 acoustic wave diagnostic instrument was used to detect the parameters of the basic inner diameter of the artery and the inner diameter of the arterial reactive hyperemia and calculate the vasodilation function (FMD), FMD = (the inner diameter of the arterial reactive hyperemia - the basic inner diameter of the artery) / the basic inner diameter of the artery × 100%.
+Use the biochemical immune all-in-one machine to detect the patient's fasting C-peptide and fasting insulin (FINS) levels, and calculate the insulin resistance index (Homa-IR).
 The arising of adverse reactions to drugs during the treatment in both groups was also recorded.